Nimo

 Important points to keep in mind

-Identify and justify any anomalous points before excluding them from trend analysis; check equipment and method for sources of error .
+Identify and justify any anomalous points before excluding them from trend analysis after checking methods for error sources.

-Link observed trends to possible biotic or abiotic causes and explain the causal chain (cause → effect) rather than stating correlations alone .
+Link observed trends to possible biotic or abiotic causes, explaining the causal chain rather than stating correlations alone.

-When comparing conditions, quote numerical evidence and calculate differences to support conclusions rather than relying on visual impressions alone .
+When comparing conditions, quote numerical evidence and calculate differences to support conclusions rather than relying solely on visual impressions.

 Built with v0